 Frustrated with its Chinese initiatives, Blare began its search for a new company that could support their vision.
 They began by comparing a number of companies that had capacity to manage overseas manufacturing as well as the ability to offer product development/engineering assistance.
 They selected E-BI because of the E-BI GSCM system, after evaluating companies that offered varying levels of web-based capability.
 “No other competitor offered as complete a solution as E-BI,” Blare said.
 “We can easily log on and see every step of our order.
 And I mean every step.
 Within our own staff we have half a dozen people use the GSCM system, from order status to engineering drawings to managing our shipments.

 We can see every movement of our product.
 It really is amazing.”
-Reflecting on communication challenges with their first partners in China, Bain noted the difference with E-BI.
+Reflecting on communication challenges with their first partners in China, Blare noted the difference with E-BI.
 Orders were handled efficiently, on time, and their questions were answered on time, supported with pictures via email when needed.
-Access was freely given for Bain to communicate directly with suppliers.
-“Many of my worries were put to rest,” Bain said. “eBI spent the time and resources to understand our problems and worked with us to develop a solution that met our needs.
+Access was freely given for Blare to communicate directly with suppliers.
+“Many of my worries were put to rest,” Blare said.
+“E-BI spent the time and resources to understand our problems and worked with us to develop a solution that met our needs.